sp4cing-itu/half-d/README.md

 **What the method does:**
 Instead of using separate weight matrices for consecutive linear transformations in every bottleneck block, the method uses a **single weight matrix ($W$)** per stage.
 It uses the matrix $W$ for the first transformation (reduction) and its **transpose ($W^T$)** for the second transformation (expansion).

+* Original shared matrix idea comes from: [halvit](https://github.com/sp4cing-itu/halvit)

 ## Method

-The method applies this stagewise weight-sharing strategy to both the **Focus stage (ResNet-50)** and the **Detect stage (ResNeXt-101-32x8d)** of the Focus-and-Detect pipeline.
+The method applies this stagewise weight-sharing strategy to both the **Focus stage (ResNet-50)** and the **Detect stage (ResNeXt-101-32x8d)** of the [Focus-and-Detect](https://spacing.itu.edu.tr/focusanddetect.html) pipeline.

 ## Reference

 A. N. Yılmaz, O. C. Koyun, and B. U. Töreyin, "HalF&D: A Parameter Efficient Small Object Detection Approach," *2026 IEEE International Symposium on Circuits and Systems (ISCAS)*, 2026.

-* Signal Processing for Computational Intelligence Research Group (SP4CING).
+Signal Processing for Computational Intelligence Research Group (SP4CING).